 What is the turnover rate?

-The turnover rate is a key figure in logistical warehousing.
-It describes how often a good or an item leaves / is sold in a certain period of time.
-In most cases, this key figure is extrapolated to one year.
-The turnover rate forms the basis for the purchasing strategies of companies and the optimization of the storage of goods.
+The turnover rate is a key figure in logistics warehousing.
+It describes how often a product or item leaves the warehouse, or is sold repectively, in a certain period of time.
+This key figure is usually extrapolated to one year.
+The turnover rate forms the basis for companies' purchasing strategies and the optimization of goods storage.

 This is how the turnover rate is calculated